Vietnamese vs English: Tone & Intonation

 VIETNAMESE VS ENGLISH: ENDING SOUNDS

-Do you know that when you say "Vietnamese"?
-We pay more attention on how your voice goes up or down to recognize the intonation than the "ese" sound at the end.
+Do you know that when you say "Vietnamese," we pay more attention to how your voice rises and falls (intonation) than to the "ese" sound at the end?

-This occurs because we don't have ending sounds such as the "s" sound at the end of cats, "d" of God, "sh" of cash, "kst" of text or "ng" of "sing".
-So don't be surprised when you can hear different ending sounds from the same word said by different Vietnamese people.
-My advice is "Ignore the ending sounds".
+This happens because Vietnamese doesn’t have many ending sounds like the "s" in cats, the "d" in God, the "sh" in cash, the "kst" in text, or the "ng" in sing.
+As a result, don’t be surprised if you hear different ending sounds for the same word when spoken by different Vietnamese people.

 Subscribe to Vietnamese vs English